mayamccann/My-Professional-Portfolio/README.md

 Applying Advanced CSS Skills to Showcase a Created Web Application

 ## 💡Background
-For this assignment, the goal is to create a professional portfolio to display skills that are learned throughout the UConn Coding Bootcamp.
+For this assignment, the goal is to create a professional portfolio to display skills that are learned throughout the UConn Coding Bootcamp up until this time.
 This challenge enforces the use of HTML and CSS methods.
 The most important aspect of building a portfolio is to showcase and share your skills with those within the computer science community.

 ## 💡 Description